Photograph: John Collier, Questa 1943 FSA/OWI, archived at the Library of Congress.

 Phase One – temporary signage on proposed route, initial oral-history recordings and image archives, plus gathering of community input. complete

 Phase Two – physical trail building for a safe and well-marked route, long-lasting signage and framework, growing oral-history and image archives.

 Phase Three – the Questa History Trail becomes the heart of an expanded Questa History and Community trail system as we connect to trails to our east and west, from the Enchanted Circle to the Rio Grande Trail extending the length of our state!

 The future of the full Questa History & Community Trail relies upon community participation.

-Add your input, skills and knowledge.
+Add your input, skills, and knowledge.
 The team grows with you!
 Our founding team is a diverse group from the community.
 More about us below.

-Jeannie Masters & Kate Cisneros; North Central NM Food Pantry founders and co-Directors, and oral-history facilitators.
+Jeannie Masters & Kate Cisneros – North Central NM Food Pantry founders and co-directors, and oral-history facilitators.